When Will Online Casinos Be Legal in Virginia

 Who would regulate Virginia online casinos?

 Current bills up for consideration would have the Virginia Lottery Board oversee iGaming.
-However, another bill up for legislation in Virginia looks to establish the Virginia Gaming Commission, which would oversee all non-lottery gambling in the state.
+However, legislation this year looked into establishing the Virginia Gaming Commission, which would oversee all non-lottery gambling in the state.

 When is the soonest VA online casinos could launch?